Encore EVV — complete component and decision matrix

 Procurement decision — quantity

 Final tablet quantity must be determined before procurement is initiated.
 The recommended approach is to procure for the Ohio launch only (size based on the Ohio caregiver fleet), then place a second order timed with Pennsylvania go-live.
 This avoids committing to MOQ capital before Ohio operations are proven.
-At 500 units: total hardware cost is approximately $37,500–$42,500 before import fees.
-At 250 units (below MOQ): unit price will be higher — confirm with supplier.
-Import fees, duties, and shipping must be confirmed based on country of origin and shipping configuration before finalising the procurement budget.
+Confirm unit pricing, MOQ, import fees, duties, and shipping with supplier before committing to any order quantity.

 Post-launch maintenance — ongoing monthly engagement